-In Next Gen Donors: Respecting Legacy, Revolutionizing Philanthropy, the organization 21/64 found that the next generation of major donors describe their philanthropy in four key ways, as:
+In Next Gen Donors: Respecting Legacy, Revolutionizing Philanthropy, the organization 21/64 (profiled on page 49)6 found that the next generation of major donors describe their philanthropy in four key ways, as:

 - 1. committed to values over valuables; - 2. focused on impact over recognition; - 3. eager for relationships and hands-on engagement; - 4. and interested in actively crafting their philanthropic identities through personal, authentic experiences.